caterinaurban/Libra/README.md

 ### RQ5: Scalability-vs-Precision Tradeoff

 The results of the experimental evaluation performed to answer RQ5 are shown in Table 5.
-To reproduce them one can use the script `japanese.sh` within Libra's `src/libra/` folder.
+To reproduce them one can use the script `configurations1.sh` within Libra's `src/libra/` folder.
 This expects the full path to Libra's executable as input:

-    ./japanese.sh <path to env>/bin/libra
+    ./configurations1.sh <path to env>/bin/libra

-The script will generate the corresponding log files in Libra's `src/libra/tests/japanese/logs`.
+The script will generate the corresponding log files in Libra's `src/libra/tests/japanese/logs1`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Libra's `src/libra/tests/japanese/logs` folder.
+These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Libra's `src/libra/tests/japanese/logs1` folder.

+The script `configurations2.sh` within Libra's `src/libra/` folder allows running the same experiment with lower bound set to 0.5 or 0.25, upper bound set to 3 or 5, and all available choices of abstract domains for the forward pre-analysis.
+The script will generate the corresponding log files in Libra's `src/libra/tests/japanese/logs2`.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation